 Dehydration also really messes with your skin.
 When I was traveling every other month, back and forth from China to NYC at my old job, my skin was a mess.
 That is until I started using sheet masks on the plane.
 If might sound a little forward, but lots of people do it.
 Especially on long-haul flights from the states to Asia.
 Trust me your skin will thank you for it.
 I love this Farmacy mask that is specially made for hydrating with coconut.

 I always bring a few snacks because I have a tendency to get hangry if I don’t eat regularly.
-And sometimes it’s hard to find veg-friendly options while traveling.
-Here are some of my favs.
+And sometimes it’s hard to find veg-friendly options while traveling to India depending on where you have a layover.
+India is great for people with dietary restrictions (things like gluten-free and vegetarian are available everywhere), so in terms of food to pack for travel to India you don't need to go crazy with a suitcase full of protein bars.

 Dang Original Sticky Rice Chips - these are my guilty pleasure